 Cash and cash equivalents include demand deposits in banks and the State Treasury.
-The caption "cash" on the statement of net position includes all cash on deposit at banks, including certificates of deposit with an original maturity of less than 90 days.
+The caption "cash and cash equivalents" on the statement of net position includes all cash on deposit at banks, including certificates of deposit with an original maturity of less than 90 days.
 If the original maturity exceeds 90 days, they are classified as investments.